Jeavon/umbraco7-imagecropper/README.md

 **Known issue:**

 If you add a cropper property (or any additional property) to an existing media type and try to use it you may get a YSOD.
+Make sure you save all media items which are using the media type you added the property to.

-We have added a useful extension method `.HasCrop("propertyAlias","cropID")` to check if the crop has been created, this method will also attempt to workaround the issue automatically.
+We have added a useful extension method `.HasCrop("propertyAlias","cropID")` to check if the crop has been created, using this method will handle the exception and log it to your log4net file.

-To fully resolve the issue stop your application and delete all Examine Indexes (all sub folders within \App_Data\TEMP\ExamineIndexes), start up again and it should now be ok, this will fully recreate the media cache.
+If you crops are still not showing after saving all items you will need to fully resolve the issue.
+To do this, stop your application and delete all Examine Indexes (all sub folders within \App_Data\TEMP\ExamineIndexes), start up again and it should now be ok, this will fully recreate the media cache.

-There is an Umbraco issue logged for this [http://issues.umbraco.org/issue/U4-4129 ](http://issues.umbraco.org/issue/U4-4129)
+There is an Umbraco issue logged for this and it should be resolved in v7.0.3 [http://issues.umbraco.org/issue/U4-4129 ](http://issues.umbraco.org/issue/U4-4129)

 Processor documentation